pure-data/pure-data/doc/1.manual/pdmanual.md

 The expr family (expr, expr~, fexpr~) got an update from Shahrokh Yadegari, and the help file was reorganized and updated by Alexandre Porres.
 Many more math functions are supported, and the parser was updated so that expressions using "if" skip evaluating the argument that isn't used.
-In an older improvement that wasn't reported here, expr can read and write variables stored in "v" objects.

 New "fudiparse", "fudiformat" objects.